-Domestic tourism is currently worth $23 billion annually, and the goal is to increase that to at least $27 billion 2025.
+Domestic tourism is worth $23 billion a year to New Zealand's economy, and the goal is to increase that to at least $27 billion 2025.

 Domestic tourism has a big part to play in encouraging regional dispersal and smoothing out seasonality, two of the industry’s thorniest challenges.